course-fish274-2021/Cece-sharks/README.md

   September 19th, 2021 - Present.

 With this data, I will be addressing a few questions, as follows:
-1. Is there a correlation between if an attack is provoked and if the person was injured?
+1. Is there a correlation between if an attack is provoked and if the person was killed?
 2. What kind of shark is most likely to participate in a provoked vs an unprovoked attack?